 Additionally, after working closely with a few customers, we have discovered that the data displayed in Facebook Insights does not always seem to be accurate.
 However, the data available in the CSV export (also from Facebook Insights) is accurate.
 We believe there are one or two unresolved bugs on Facebook’s side that mean the data shown on the screen, does not always represent the real data.
 To corroborate the data, we recommend that you export it to CSV.
 The data there should more accurately reflect what you see within our reports.

-There are a few of reasons you might see a discrepancy between the data in Publish and the data in LinkedIn Analytics.
+There are a few of reasons you might see a discrepancy between the data in Buffer and the data in LinkedIn Analytics.

 Are native posts included in the Posts Report?